ZapyLabs/zapy-sdk/README.md

-# Zapy REST client
+# Zapy REST client - SDK

-Zapy is a Rest API client based on Python technologies.
+Zapy REST Client is VSCode extension to test APIs.
+Zapy SDK the python library that allows the client to operate.
 It aims to solve the duplication issue on integration testing.

 ---